-B. Presentation of Proposed Minor Amendments to Camas Municipal Code at Title 16 Environment

-Details: As part of a periodic code improvement project, the proposed minor amendments to Title 16 (Environment) of the Camas Municipal Code (CMC) include updates of state law, corrections to typos, or to clarify sections that may have been challenging to administer since the past review cycle.
-Staff has provided a report to summarize the proposed CMC amendments along with two attachments of the same proposal, only illustrated differently.
+C. Minor Amendments to Camas Municipal Code at Title 16 Environment Details: As part of a periodic code improvement project, the proposed minor amendments to Title 16 - Environment of the Camas Municipal Code (CMC) include updates to state law, corrections to typos, or to clarify sections that may have been challenging to administer since the past review cycle.
+Staff provided a report to summarize the proposed CMC amendments along with two attachments of the same proposal, only illustrated differently.
 Attachment 1 shows the draft changes as strike-though text or underlined.
 Attachment 2 provides the amendments without any mark-ups.
+The Planning Commission recommended that the amendments be forwarded to City Council for approval at a public hearing that was held on December 20, 2016.
 Presenter: Sarah Fox, Senior Planner